jostrzol/mst-proj/README.md

 ### ESP

-1. Attach the ESP using a cable to the computer
+1. Attach the ESP using a cable to the computer.
 2. Run

    ```sh